Felix Roussel (1929 - 1955)

 Photograph courtesy William Carruthers.

-As 1941 opened the Felix Roussel continued troop movements across the Indian Ocean, during the middle of March 1941 a trip was made to Penang & Singapore.
-By June 20th 1941 the ship was at Sydney, Australia, the next reported movement was from Bombay on September 19th 1941, was the intervening time used for repairs in Australia?
+As 1941 opened the Felix Roussel continued troop movements across the Indian Ocean, reaching Columbo by January 7th.
+The ship returned to Suez by February 6th, then headed east and reached Singapore by March 22nd.
+The ship returned to Bombay and was then stopped here for repairs which lasted until late August 1941.
+The next reported movement was from Bombay on September 19th 1941 headed to Aden, reaching Massawa by about October 10th.
 The last quarter of 1941 continued with trips across the Indian Ocean and Red Sea, though the orderliness of these movements would be altered by the events of December 7th 1941.
 Christmas 1941 was spent en-route between Aden & Suez whilst the New Year was at Suez.

 On January 8th 1942 the Felix Roussel departed from Massawa for Aden (January 11th) and arriving Bombay January 17th 1942, setting the stage for its dramatic voyage to Singapore.